polca/premise/docs/user_guide/troubleshooting.rst

 Why use external data sources for PV efficiency, rather than the output of IAM?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Detailed PV module trajectories are taken from the packaged external-data file.
-See :ref:`pv-efficiency-transformation` for the current values, provenance and scaling rules.
+See :ref:`pv-efficiency-transformation` for the current values, sources and scaling rules.